TrinityGo/opp-api/README.md

 ### Security & Compliance
 Security is not just a feature; it is the foundation of our platform.
 We are deeply committed to protecting our users and their data through industry-standard practices and compliance with regulatory requirements.

+## Encryption Algorithm Explaination
+Our encryption algorithm relies on credited online resources and code samples.
+It's not independently developed.

 ## Installation Instruction & Swagger UI
 ### Initial Installation
 * Create a virtual environment